 The Métis Nation of Alberta (MNA) are proud supporters of the project.
 As our President Audrey Poitras stated: “There is an imperative need to take climate change action, and the MNA recognizes that initiatives like this provide an opportunity for the MNA to implement its Economic Strategy by participating in this sustainable resource development.
 We believe that this opportunity resonates with traditional Métis values for using our resources effectively and wisely”.

 The Alaska to Alberta Railway Development Corporation (A2A Railway) has come to consult with our office on a proposed project to construct a 2,270 km rail project that will travel through portions of Alberta, Northwest Territories, Yukon, and Alaska.
-MNA Region 5 has received a contribution from the company allowing for good discussions, engagement and interaction with our Métis community as the project continues.
+Lesser Slave Lake Métis District has received a contribution from the company allowing for good discussions, engagement and interaction with our Métis community as the project continues.
 The project is currently undertaking environmental assessments this summer and has been meeting with our Regional Consultation Committee online over the past year.

-If you have any questions on Consultation and Economic development related activities in Region 5, please call Walter Andreeff at (780) 380-1468.
-All Métis businesses in Region 5 are encouraged to contact us so we can continue to develop our data base as well as to promote local Métis business with local Oil and Gas industry developers.
+If you have any questions on Consultation and Economic development related activities in Lesser Slave Lake Métis District, please call Walter Andreeff at (780) 380-1468.
+All Métis businesses in Lesser Slave Lake Métis District are encouraged to contact us so we can continue to develop our data base as well as to promote local Métis business with local Oil and Gas industry developers.